RMerl/asuswrt-merlin.ng/release/src/router/inadyn/README.md

 > addr list scope global $device | grep -v " fd" | sed -n 's/.*inet6
 > \([0-9a-f:]\+\).*/\1/p' | head -n 1`

-Sometimes the default `checkip-server` for a DDNS provider can be very slow to respond, to this end In-a-dyn now support overriding it with a custom one, or a custom command.
-The easiest way to change it is to set `checkip-server = default`, triggering In-a-dyn to use `api.ipify.org`, which it also use for custom DDNS providers.
+Sometimes the default `checkip-server` for a DDNS provider can be slow to respond, even time out.
+In-a-Dyn support overriding the provider's default with a custom one, or a custom command.
+The easiest way to change it is to set `checkip-server = default` in you provider config, triggering In-a-Dyn to use the default `http://ifconfig.me/ip`, which also is the default for any custom DDNS configuration.
 See the man pages, or the below section, for more information.

 Some providers require using a specific browser to send updates, this can be worked around using the `user-agent = STRING` setting, as shown